-It can be clearly seen that with the MCS and PRB information, the application can adjust the bit rate to decrease the lagging rate and then significantly improve the user QoE.
+It can be clearly seen that with the MCS information, the application can adjust the bit rate to decrease the lagging rate and then significantly improve the user QoE.
 In weak network scenario, 46% lagging can be avoided by NAA.
-And the performance gain can even reach to 67% in some scenario.

-4.3.
+4.6.
 Analysis of the Experiments